Automata and Quantum Computing: One-way QFAs

 In the bounded-error case, 1QFAs can recognize only regular languages (similarly to 1PFAs).
 The pure state version of this result was first shown for KWQFA in \cite{KW97}, with the bounds on the number of states shown in \cite{AF98}.

-\begin{theorem} \cite{KW97,AF98} If a language $L$ is recognized by an $ n $-state 1QFA with \textit{pure states} (e.g. MCQFAs and 1KWQFAs) with bounded error, then it can be recognized by a 1DFA with $2^{O(n)}$ states. \end{theorem} \begin{proof} Let $M$ be the minimal 1DFA that recognizes $L$ and let $N$ be the number of states in $M$.
-Let $q_1$, $q_2$ be two states in $M$.
-Then, there is a word $w$ such that reading $w$ in one of states $q_1, q_2$ leads to an accepting state and reading it in the other state leads to a rejecting state.
+\begin{theorem} \cite{KW97,AF98} If a language $L$ is recognized by an $ n $-state 1QFA with \textit{pure states} (e.g. MCQFAs and 1KWQFAs) with bounded error, then it can be recognized by a 1DFA with $2^{O(n)}$ states. \end{theorem} \begin{proof} Let $\cal M$ be the minimal 1DFA that recognizes $L$ and let $N$ be the number of states of $\cal M$.
+Let $q_1$ and $q_2$ be two states of $\cal M$.
+Then, there is a string $w$ such that reading $w$ in one of states $q_1, q_2$ leads to an accepting state and reading it in the other state leads to a rejecting state.

-Let $Q$ be a 1QFA that recognizes $L$.
-Let $w_1, w_2$ be words after reading which $M$ is in states $q_1$, $q_2$ and $\ket{\psi_1}, \ket{\psi_2}$ be the states of $Q$ after reading $w_1, w_2$.
-Let $T$ be the sequence of transformations that corresponds to reading $w$ (including the final measurement that produces the answer that says whether $Q$ accepts or rejects the input word $w$).
-If $Q$ correctly recognizes $L$, then applying $T$ to one of $\ket{\psi_1}, \ket{\psi_2}$ leads to a ``yes" answer with probability at least 2/3 and applying $T$ to the other state leads to a ``no" answer with probability at least 2/3.
+Let $\cal M'$ be a 1QFA that recognizes $L$.
+Let $w_1, w_2$ be strings after reading which $\cal M$ is in states $q_1$, $q_2$ and $\ket{\psi_1}, \ket{\psi_2}$ be the states of $\cal M'$ after reading $w_1, w_2$.
+Let $T$ be the sequence of transformations that corresponds to reading $w$ (including the final measurement that produces the answer that says whether $\cal M'$ accepts or rejects the input string $w$).
+If $\cal M'$ correctly recognizes $L$, then applying $T$ to one of $\ket{\psi_1}, \ket{\psi_2}$ leads to a ``yes" answer with probability at least 2/3 and applying $T$ to the other state leads to a ``no" answer with probability at least 2/3.
 The next lemma provides a necessary condition for that. \begin{lemma} \cite{BV97} Let

 Then, for any $~T$, the probabilities of $~T$ producing ``yes" answer on $\ket{\psi_1}$, $\ket{\psi_2}$ differ by at most $\|\psi_1-\psi_2\|$ where